OVD-Info

 OVD-Info (ОВД-Инфо) is an independent Russian human rights media project aimed at combating political persecution.
 Its main focus is freedom of assembly.
-OVD-Info is one of Russia’s largest human rights NGOs.
+OVD-Info is one of Russia's largest human rights NGOs.

 History

 OVD-Info was founded in December 2011 by Moscow journalist Grigory Okhotin and programmer Daniil Beilinson.
 They witnessed mass arrests of participants in the pro-democracy rally on December 5, 2011.
 Okhotin and Beilinson then posted the total number of detainees and their names on Facebook.
 The post went viral, and seeing the demand for their work, by December 10, on the eve of the rally on Bolotnaya Square in Moscow, Okhotin and Beilinson launched the OVD-Info website.

 The name of the project comes from the abbreviation Department of Internal Affairs (Отдел Внутренних Дел), which is what police departments are often called in Russia.
 "OVD-Info" thus means "information about the police".

 Since 1 February 2013, the main partner of the project is the Nobel-winning Memorial Human Rights Center.
 In 2013, the Prosecutor's Office of the Russian Federation demanded that Memorial register as a foreign agent, since it receives funding from abroad to support OVD-Info, which was regarded by the prosecutor's office as partisan.
 According to the prosecutor's office, some of OVD-Info's data on political persecutions is not objective.
 OVD-Info says that it is not partisan.

 On 29 September 2021 the Ministry of Justice of the Russian Federation designated OVD-Info as a "foreign agent".
 The decision was criticised as politically motivated and intended to stifle dissent.

 On 25 December 2021 the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor) blocked the website of OVD-Info after a court ruling.
 A representative for OVD-Info said that they had not received any notifications from the government and the reason for the blocking was unknown to them.

 After the 2022 Russian invasion of Ukraine, OVD-Info expanded its mandate to help anti-war protesters.
 It extensively covered non-violent anti-war resistance in Russia and provided legal aid to anti-war activists.

+In June 2026, OVD-Info is designated as an extremist organization.